Contents

 The best VPNs will highlight a raft of features to provide you with a level of certainty that when you’re online, you’re protected.
 While remaining anonymous should be one of your key concerns when using free VPNs or one that you pay per month, there are several other features to investigate before settling on the right one for you.

-- Privacy Policy and Logs Policy for Your IP Address
+• Privacy Policy and Logs Policy for Your IP Address

 Some free VPN services may advertise that they offer complete anonymity when you’re online.
 However, their privacy policy and log policy will detail how they handle user data.
 For example, they may hold on to it for a certain period of time and willingly turn it over to law enforcement if user data is ever requested.
-While it might seem like a lot of pages to read, it’s worth delving into these policies so that your private information doesn’t get stored on a VPN server.
+While it might seem like a lot of pages to read, it’s worth delving into these policies so that your private information and online activities don’t get stored on a VPN server.

-- Number of Servers
+• Number of Servers

 The best VPNs will brag about how many servers they have.
 For example, a company like NordVPN highlights that it has over 5,500 server locations, while free VPNs may only offer anywhere from three to five.
 The more VPN servers on offer, the faster your connection will be when you’re online.

-- Server Locations
+• Server Locations

 If accessing geo-restricted content is vital to you, then you’re going to want to ensure that you can access servers across the globe.
 The more server locations on offer, the more blocked content you can retrieve and streaming services you’ll have available to you.
 It’s also important to be able to access a server in Australia.
 Particularly if you only want a VPN to protect your personal information and not have your website history logged with ISPs.

-- Data Limits
+• Data Limits

 A free VPN will tend to have a limit on how much you can download in a day or month.
 Once you’ve hit that cap, your bandwidth will get throttled.
 Some offer 250 MB a month, and others can be more generous and provide 10 GB.
 You’ll need to pay a fee per month or sign up for a year plan if you want unlimited data for your VPN.

-- Simultaneous Connections
+• Simultaneous Connections

 Many free VPNs limit how many devices can utilize the service at once.
 Even some paid services will make you take out one of the higher plans to have simultaneous connections.
 If you need to connect several devices to your VPN, then ensure that you don’t need to spend more money for the privilege or won’t get disconnected because you’re using too many items.

-- Types of Devices
+• Types of Devices

 The most common devices most people want to protect with a VPN is their Windows or Mac laptop or computer.
 However, some VPNs can also be used to protect Android and iOS devices.
 If you do want to use a free VPN or paid service to protect mobiles or other items, then you’ll want to make sure it’s easy to use and simple to install so that you don’t have to worry about making a mess of the settings.
 It should also be seamless to return to an Australian IP address if you need to log in to a local website.

-How to Test Your VPN Service?
+How to Choose an Australian VPN Service?

 There’s a lot to consider when choosing a VPN to use in Australia.
 You need to determine what you plan on using it for and what devices you need the VPN app on.
 It’s also essential to have a budget in mind so that you don’t waste your time or jeopardize your personal information with a free VPN.